laxmankrishnamurti/Web-Security/WebSecurityForDevelopers/Part-01/Chapter-03-HowBrowsersWork.md

 - Response as HTML
 - Parsed into DOM
-- Loaded into RAM(chunks of drawing into semantic tags)
 - Styling
 - JavaScript Code Execution(if script tag is loaded)
 - Parallely(DOM, Styling, JavaScript code execution)
+- Loaded into RAM(chunks of drawing into semantic tags)
 - A blank web-page will rendered by the browser to arrange all drawings based on their sytling.
+- Finally, browser starts painting the blank webpage.

 - JavaScript
   - Interact with DOM document and make changes